 How Can You Both Move On?

-The most important aspects of a friendship are honest communication and trust that you have each other's backs.
+The most important aspects of friendship are honest communication and trust that you have each other's backs.
 When your friend breaches this unspoken agreement, you both may need to identify your disconnect.
-As long as you both have the best intentions for one another, then a little rude behavior will only be a blip in the history of your formidable friendship.
+As long as you both have the best intentions for one another, then a little rude behavior will only be a blip in the history of your friendship.